 Rebooking at a trade show is the process where exhibitors reserve their booth space for the next edition of the event, often before the current event ends.
 This allows exhibitors to secure a preferred location and gives event organizers an early commitment from participants.
 According to Exhibition News, a strong onsite rebooking strategy is crucial for the success and growth of a show, as it allows organizers to secure commitments from current exhibitors, potentially cutting the sales cycle in half.

-Rebooking mode is a special mode of the floor plan, available along with any subscription package.
-You can use it to record which of the exhibitors at your current event are ready to confirm their attendance for next time.
+The ExpoFP Rebooking feature is a special mode of the floor plan, available on any subscription package.
+You can use it to mark companies at the event that are ready to confirm they will exhibit in the next edition.

-In rebooking mode, when clicking on a booth or exhibitor name from the list it gives four status options: Unasked, Accepted, Rejected or Undecided.
+In rebooking mode, when clicking on a booth or exhibitor name from the list, it displays four options: Unasked, Accepted, Rejected, or Undecided.
 All exhibitors are "Unasked" by default.
-Changing the status will change the color of all of an exhibitor's booths.
+Changing the status will change the booth color for all exhibitor's booths.
 Notes can be saved if exhibitors want to modify anything about the location or number of their booths for the new event.

-When the status of an exhibitor changes in this mode, a tag is created and an entry is made in the change history.
-These can be viewed or adjusted in Exhibitors .
-Any admin notes you have added will appear here as well.
+A tag is automatically created and a record is added to the history.
+These can be viewed or adjusted in Exhibitors , and any admin notes will be displayed as well.

-Cloning will copy the floor plan and data from your event to a new event which will start as a "Free" package.
+The system will copy the current floor plan design and data to the new event, starting as a "Free" package.

-You will need to create a new name and URL for your event and set a new event date range.
+Next, add a new Event URL and set a new event date range.

 Under Options check Copy exhibitors.
-Then decide if you want to reassign only the exhibitors who accepted to the same booths or also include undecided exhibitors
+Then you can assign all exhibitors to the same booths, rebooking exhibitors only, and include undecided exhibitors.

 Frequently Asked Questions